-- 1. Recognizing a spike in satisfaction - 2.
+- 1. Recognizing a spike in experience metrics or revenue from an account - 2.
 Questioning its cause - 3.
 Finding a negative correlation with script adherence - 4.
-Analyzing the highest satisfaction calls and their results

-- 5. Creating and implementing a new set of prompts - 6.
+Analyzing the highest satisfaction calls and their results - 5.
+Creating and implementing a new set of prompts - 6.
 Testing the prompts - 7.
-Using the tool for retraining and to provide updated, more effective real-time prompts
+Using the solution for retraining and to provide updated, more effective real-time prompts

-We'll come back to this in the "Evaluating Healthcare Agent Assistance Solutions" section, but we should also note that the right tool will be self-learning, allowing you to do all of that with relatively light lifting - or even automatically.
+We'll come back to this in the "Evaluating Agent Assistance Solutions" section, but we should also note that the right application will be self-learning, allowing you to do all of that with relatively light lifting - or even automatically.

-Of course, all of this assumes high accuracy - another hallmark of the right tool - to bolster your confidence in applying conversational context to patient experience improvements.
+Of course, all of this assumes high accuracy - another hallmark of the right tool - to bolster your confidence in applying conversational context to outcome improvements.
+For example, if you want to reduce complaints without increasing staff, you need to be able to correctly identify any complaint, even if it wouldn't sound like one to your traditional speech analytics solution.

-Now you know that the right productivity tools and metrics are a means to an end: the level of understanding that can fuel positive patient experiences.
+So, again, the right productivity tools and metrics are a means to an end: the level of understanding and focus that brings you closer to your revenue, compliance and experience outcomes.